-I awoke to the stunning view from my window.
+I awoke to the stunning view from my window (see right).
 A minimal but fresh breakfast was had on the garden terrace overlooking said view.
 The 'fresh' juice is a bit watery, coffee fine, muesli selection OK, croissants fresh, but nothing else in the pastry line.
 To the Duomo at 9.30, to discover that the complex doesn't open until 10.30, so I stroll through the Campo to San Cristoforo to begin my church thing, just before a service started.

 Back at the Duomo a ticket was bought, an Opa Si (€15), which also includes the Baptistry, the crypt and the Opera museum and lasts for three days with one visit to each place.
 The Duomo is somewhat overwhelming on entry, due to all the stripes and there being decorated surfaces all over.
 Also the crowds and the roped-off areas guiding your route around the pavement panels.
 Further disappointment on my visit at the scaffolding completely covering the Pisano pulpit.
 Most of the paintings over the altars can be safely skipped.
 So it fell to the pale sculpted Altare Piccolomini, the fourth altar on the left, to emerge as the standout.
 Commissioned in 1491 by Cardinal Francesco Piccolomini from Lombard sculptor Andrea Bregno, the statues of Saints Gregory and Paul in the two main niches to the right and Saints Pius and Peter in the niches to left are by Michelangelo, who also started the Saint Francis in the upper left niche, finished by Pietro Torrigiani.
 (Torrigiani it was, according to Vasari, who busted Michelangelo's nose during a fight in the Brancacci chapel, was banished from Florence, and ended up in England, working for Henrys VII and VIII, among others.)
 Michelangelo's work dates to 1501/3 and was halted prematurely by his returning to Florence to carve the David.
 The sculpted Madonna in the central upper niche is by Jacopo della Quercia.
 As cake-icing there's a sweet gold-framed Madonna and Child painting in the centre by Paolo di Giovanni Fei, one of this trip's top new names.
 Pinturicchio's frescoes over the carving-embellished entrance to the Libreria Piccolomini immediately to the right, and those on the ceiling and walls in the Library itself, are vivid and restored-looking highlights too, said to be the artist's masterpiece, with cases containing open choir books below.